 Bardolino ClassicoA Digital Case Study

-We gladly took the opportunity to choose an unfamiliar wine in order to explore our collective analytical, visualization and branding abilities and learn something in the process.
+We gladly took the opportunity to choose an unfamiliar wine in the US market in order to explore our collective analytical, visualization and branding abilities and learn something in the process.

 The actual winery locations of the selected Bardolino’s

 Bardolino Classico has a sister and a cousin who share the same basic grapes (I realize that is not proper enological speak, but it does paint the picture).
 The Sister is Valpolicella who is just a bit further Eastward in the hills above Verona and has steadily risen in stock over the years, and then there is the affluent cousin Amarone who won’t even talk to Bardolino because it can’t be seen socializing with such a common wine.